 Fundraising provides for core program costs such as rent of the gym, classrooms, telephone and class resources.
 It also provides for gliding experiences, scholarships, band, sports activities, first aid training, awards and recognition, and many others.
 Fundraising is critical to maintain the program that all 810 Cadets love.
 Bingo's and Casino's provide the primary source of revenue dollars that we are able to count on.
-WE ASK THAT EVERYONE DO THEIR PART TO HELP SUPPORT ALL OUR FUNDRAISING EFFORTS.
+We ask that all parents do their part to support our fundraising efforts.